teaching-on-testbeds/sockets-java/index.md

 Now, we'll fill in code to

 * create a TCP socket.
 Note that this is a `ServerSocket` type.
-We pass `null` to the constructor, indicating that the socket should not be bound yet.
 * specify the address and port to which we want to bind.
 Note that `10.10.0.101` is "juliet"'s own IP address, and 4000 is an available TCP port.
 (We could use *any* available TCP port!)
 * call the socket API function `bind` to reserve this address and port combination for our socket.